-MB Research has teamed with Wildlife International to provide a non-animal Integrated Testing Strategy (ITS) for chemical-induced contact hypersensitivity (skin sensitization).
+MB Research has developed a non-animal Integrated Testing Strategy (ITS) for chemical-induced contact hypersensitivity (skin sensitization).
 This ITS provides a completely non-animal alternative to traditional testing methods.
 Together, our three assays address three key events on the skin sensitization adverse outcome pathway (AOP).

 The In Vitro Sensitization Assay (IVSA) is a keratinocyte activation test.
 IVSA uses an ELISA method to measure IL-18 release from a topically treated reconstructed 3D human keratinocyte tissue model.